Gaurang-Manjrekar/Assignment_Basic_Stats_2/README.md

 # Assignment_Basic_Stats_2_Set_1

-Topics: Descriptive Statistics and Probability Question1
+## Topics: Descriptive Statistics and Probability

+## Question 1
-Look at the data given below.
+## Look at the data given below.
 Plot the data, find the outliers and find out μ,σ,σ^2

 Name of company Measure X